nitincse18/Interview-Prepration/NodeJS/interviewQuestions.md

 ```
 ### 10. How do you optimize the performance of a Node.js application?
 #### Optimizing the performance of a Node.js application involves several strategies:
-1. Use Clustering: Node.js runs on a single thread, which means it doesn't take full advantage of multi-core systems by default.
+**1. Use Clustering:** Node.js runs on a single thread, which means it doesn't take full advantage of multi-core systems by default.
 The cluster module allows you to create child processes (workers) that run simultaneously and share the same server port.

 ```javascript
 const cluster = require('cluster');